 Admire the beautiful flora and fauna at the Christoffel National Park (with the Christoffelberg, at 375m, the island’s highest point).
 You can climb to the peak but get there early in the morning (before 11am) when it’s cooler.

 Hike along the rugged north coast with its cliffs, blowholes and thundering waves at Shete Boka National Park or Boca Tabla.

 8. Cruise to Klein (Small) Curacao

 A popular thing to do in Curacao is to join a day cruise to Klein Curacao, a small uninhabited picture-perfect island with glorious beaches and crystal-clear water.

 One thing you’ll soon notice is that there’s so much colour on the island, from the brilliant blue of the Caribbean Sea to the bright, cheery colours of the houses in the countryside and the buildings that line the Punda waterfront in Willemstad.
 The colours sure add a distinct charm to the island… and never fail to put a smile on my face.

-After a day of exploring, the best thing to do is grab a cocktail, dig your toes in the sand and enjoy the sunset… because the sunsets here are simply stunning!
+After a day of exploring, a fabulous thing to do in Curacao is grab a cocktail, dig your toes in the sand and enjoy the sunset… because the sunsets here are simply stunning!

 Curacao has an international airport with direct daily flights from major hubs in the USA, Amsterdam and Venezuela.
 In addition, there are frequent flights from Canada, Germany, Brazil, Colombia and the other Dutch Caribbean islands like Aruba and St. Maarten.
 Many of the major car hire brands have their offices at the airport.
 Curacao is also a popular stop for major American and European cruise lines.